greenhas/spg_website/content/Communities/scripture-and-sexual-ethic-in-jacobs-temple-sermon.md

 	McClellan, D. O. (2020).
 2 Nephi 25:23 in literary and rhetorical context. *Journal of Book of Mormon Studies*, *29*, 1-19.

-	It is also noteworthy that neither of these authors argues that using 19th-century contexts necessarily means rejecting the purported origins of the Book of Mormon.
+	It is also noteworthy that neither of these authors explicitly argues that using 19th-century contexts necessarily means rejecting the purported origins of the Book of Mormon.
 After all, the text itself suggests that it is meant for a 19th-century American audience, and as readers of the Book of Mormon resemble that audience less and less, there is value in understanding how its "first readers" would have received its message.

 [^23]: In my view, the most important downside of taking the Book of Mormon text seriously while bracketing its claims to historicity is the way that the text imposes an identity and history on indigenous peoples of the Americas.
 A narrative approach to the Book of Mormon **can** offer interesting, more nuanced readings of the text's approach to indigenous peoples, as evidenced by: